osendott/custom_cursor_testing/README.md

 ![](screens/screen-03.png "custom-color")

-if testing the script, use arrow keys or mouse to select light/dark version, then use arrow-keys to highlight color choice, press space to select, and enter to continue (or again, just use your mouse)
+if testing the script, use arrow keys or mouse to select light/dark version, then use arrow-keys to highlight color choice, enter to select.

 if using a custom-color, a dialog will appear asking you to enter a custom hex-code for the color. enter your hex-code (including the #)